ChenYilong/iOS10AdaptationTips/README.md

 then clean your Project, run it.

-## You can work with AutoresizingMask and Autolayout Constraints at the same time in Xib or Storyboard
+## You can work with AutoresizingMask and Autolayout Constraints at the same time in Xib and Storyboard

 Even iOS6 has give a compatibility to let developer work with AutoresizingMask and Autolayout Constraints together, Xcode can translates AutoresizingMask code into Constraints, but it does not work with Xib or Storyboard.